devartgr/joomla-devart-slider/README.md

 - Query only the records currently required
 - Never preload complete content tables
-- Apply hard result limits
+- Apply controlled result limits
 - Use server-side pagination
 - Resolve only stored selected IDs
 - Reuse cached frontend output
 - Avoid unnecessary administrator work
 - Keep frontend and administrator responsibilities separated
+- Avoid optional integration queries when dependencies are unavailable

 This approach makes performance predictable and allows the extension to scale with the website’s content volume.